Rookout/deployment-examples/java-tomcat-aws-elasticbeanstalk/README.md

 1. Add the source files to your built .jar/.war

 2. Add these [.ebextensions standalone config scripts](.ebextensions) to your project configuration(.ebextensions)
-    * Sets up the Rookout ETL Agent, responsible for communicating with the Rookout service.
+    * Sets up the Rookout ETL Controller, responsible for communicating with the Rookout service.
 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

 ## Deploying on AWS Elastic Beanstalk